iAhmedH/flutter-viper-template/README.md

 ### 2. Add the Custom Template to Your Project

 1. Download or clone the custom template files into your project directory.
-2. Ensure they are placed in a directory named `customTemplate`.
+2. Ensure they are placed in a directory named `customTemplates`.

 ### 3. Rename the Package Name in the Imports

-1. Open each file in the `customTemplate` directory.
+1. Open each file in the `customTemplates` directory.
 2. Update the package name in the imports to match your project's package name.

 ### 4. Add Your Working Folder